evie-lau/Unifi-gateway-wpa-supplicant/README.md

 > scp *.pem <uxg-lite>:/etc/wpa_supplicant/certs
 > scp wpa_supplicant.conf <uxg-lite>:/etc/wpa_supplicant
 ```
-> Note: Create the `certs` folder in `/etc/wpa_supplicant` first if you need to.

 Make sure in the `wpa_supplicant.conf` to modify the `ca_cert`, `client_cert` and `private_key` to use absolute paths.
 In this case, prepend `/etc/wpa_supplicant/certs/` to the filename strings.

 ## Spoof MAC address
-We'll need to spoof the MAC address on the WAN port (eth1 on the UXG-Lite) to successfully authenticate with ATT with our certificates.
+We'll need to spoof the MAC address on the WAN port (interface `eth1` on the UXG-Lite) to successfully authenticate with ATT with our certificates.

-I know there's an option in the Unifi dashboard to spoof MAC address on the Internet (WAN) network, but this didn't work when I tested it.
+I know there's an option in the Unifi dashboard to spoof MAC address on the Internet (WAN) network, but this didn't seem to work when I tested it.
 (If anyone does test this successfully, please let me know).

 Instead, I had to manually set it up, based on these [instructions to spoof mac address](https://www.xmodulo.com/spoof-mac-address-network-interface-linux.html).

-SSH into your UXG-Lite, and create the following file.
+SSH back into your UXG-Lite, and create the following file.

 `vi /etc/network/if-up.d/changemac`